ngaox/ngaox/projects/seo/README.md

 }
 ```
 ### Set global defaults
-However you might want to set some default values for your app like `siteName`  or `twitterCreator` ...
+You might want to set some default values for your app like `siteName`  or `twitterCreator` ...

 thats can be done by importing `SeoModule` and calling `forRoot` method with your defaults values wich are also of type `PageSeoData`
 ```ts